rajveeerr/rajveeerr/README.md

-  <b>I'm Rajveer</b>, a passionate beginner in web development, actively learning and building my skills.
+  A passionate beginner in web development, actively learning and building my skills.
 <!--
   <br><br>